sheehui/tp/docs/UserGuide.md

 * The result display is where the response to the command entered is displayed.
 * In the event you enter an invalid or wrongly formatted command, the error message will be displayed here as well.

-#### 3.2.4 Client List Window
+#### 3.2.4 Client List Panel
 In this section, you will be able to view a list of all the clients that have their records stored on DonnaFin.
-The index of a client corresponds to the index needed to be inputted in the `view` command.
-For example: if the client list is as per the image above, inputting the command `view 2` would take you to the client view of Bernice Yu, as she has the index of 2.
+The index of a client corresponds to the index needed to be entered in the `view` command.
+For example: if the client list is as per the image above, entering the input `view 2` would take you to the client window of Bernice Yu, as she has the index of 2.

 The following attributes of your client is also viewable from the Client List Window: